harshw2284/CI-CD-Pipelines-GitHub-Actions-/Day-08.md

 ### ✅ Task 1 : Understand workflow_call

-What is a reusable workflow?
+**1. What is a reusable workflow ?**

+A GitHub Actions workflow designed to be called by other workflows.
+It allows you to reuse entire pipeline configurations across multiple repositories or projects to prevent duplication.

-What is the workflow_call trigger?
+**2. What is the workflow_call trigger ?**

+The event configuration (on: workflow_call) that must be defined in a workflow's YAML file to explicitly permit other workflows to trigger and execute it.

-How is calling a reusable workflow different from using a regular action (uses:)?
+**3. How is calling a reusable workflow different from using a regular action (uses:) ?**

+A reusable workflow orchestrates entire jobs (defining its own runners, environments, and concurrency), whereas a regular action runs as a series of steps inside a job that is already executing on a specific runner.

-Where must a reusable workflow file live?
+**4. Where must a reusable workflow file live ?**

+It must live in the standard .github/workflows/ directory of a repository.
+Unlike custom composite actions, it cannot be placed in arbitrary subdirectories.

 ---